-Harbor Hospital is committed to quality, caring and service for our patients and our communities.
+Harbor Hospital is committed to always providing a quality, caring experience for our patients, our communities and those who serve them.

 Quality, Caring and Service

 • These are the sentinel guideposts for Harbor, forming the foundation for the hospital's journey from good to great.